Reusing connection with HTTP Keep-Alive in Nodejs

 May 10, 2020 • ☕️ 1 min read

-All the communication between microservices happens via an HTTP request.
+All communication between microservices occurs via an HTTP request.

-For making a single HTTP request services perform the following things
+To make a single HTTP request, services perform the following steps:

-- Do the DNS query to get the IP address.
+- Perform a DNS query to get the IP address.

-This creates lots of overhead and redundancy to create a new TCP connection before each request.
-Especially with services that make a lot of outgoing HTTP requests.
-We can avoid the first two steps if we reuse the TCP connections instead of doing the expensive TCP 3-way handshake and DNS query resolution.
+This process creates a lot of overhead and redundancy because a new TCP connection is established before each request.
+This is especially problematic for services that make many outgoing HTTP requests.
+We can avoid the first two steps by reusing TCP connections instead of performing the expensive TCP 3-way handshake and DNS query resolution.

-But services built with Nodejs particularly have a problem because by default Node’s HTTP library does not use Keep-Alive connections.
-At peak hours we saw one of our services makes around 200k req/min to our downstream services.
+However, services built with Node.js have a problem because Node’s HTTP library does not, by default, use Keep-Alive connections.
+At peak hours, we observed that one of our services made around 200k requests per minute to our downstream services.

-Nodejs allows us to create a custom agent for making HTTP requests.
-So we can create a new agent with keepAlive fag turned on
+Node.js allows us to create a custom agent for making HTTP requests.
+Therefore, we can create a new agent with the keepAlive flag turned on.

 import http from "http"